Lecturize/Laravel-Addresses/README.md

 # Laravel Addresses

 Simple address and contact management for Laravel with automatical geocoding to add longitude and latitude.
-Uses the famous [Countries](https://github.com/webpatser/laravel-countries) package by Webpatser.

 ## Installation